 - Sexual intrusion or penetration by an actor when the victim is in the custody of law enforcement or in a hospital.

-- Sexual intrusion or penetration by an actor at least four years older than a victim who is younger than 15 years of age.
+- Sexual intrusion or penetration is by an actor at least four years older than a victim who is younger than 15 years of age.

 - Enticement of a child: Occurs when the actor invites, persuades, or attempts to invite or persuade a child under the age of 15 to commit unlawful sexual contact.
 The charge worsens if the actor has a previous history of unlawful sexual conduct.